 At this juncture in the ongoing aquatic plant management planning process, the Town Lakes Committee has represented the Rice Creek stakeholders.
 Additional stakeholders and interested citizens are invited to participate as the plan is refined and updated in order to broaden input, build consensus, and encourage participation in stewardship.
 No contentious direct plant management actions (for example, harvesting or use of herbicides) are a component of the current plan.
-The Town Lakes Committee has conducted a township wide lake users' survey that is presented in the overarching Wilderness Waters Adaptive Management Plan (Premo et al., 2014).
+Nevertheless, we do recommend monitoring the purple loosestrife and yellow iris populations and investigating the possibility of controlling this invasive species.
+The Town Lakes Committee has conducted a township wide lake users' survey that is presented in the overarching Wilderness Waters Adaptive Management Plan (Premo et al. 2015).